 Luke Timmerman is a biotech journalist, author, and entrepreneur.
 I’m the founder of Timmerman Report, a biotech newsletter, and author of “Hood: Trailblazer of the Genomics Age.”
 My Climb to Fight Cancer campaigns on Mt.
 Everest and Kilimanjaro have raised $2.3 million for cancer research at Fred Hutch since 2017.

 Why an Everest Base Camp trek?

 The scenery is spectacular.
 The cultural experience in Nepal is life-changing.

-I had the pleasure of walking to Base Camp during the prelude to summit of Mt.
+I had the pleasure of walking to Base Camp as part of my expedition all the way to the summit of Mt.
 Everest on May 22, 2018.
+The summit is at 29,031 feet of elevation.
 This group will not set foot on the highest flanks of the mountain, but it will require significant dedication to reach Base Camp at 17,500 feet.
 Your journey to get an up-close look at the world’s highest mountain is symbolic of the ambitions and dedication of this fundraising campaign.
 It offers hope to cancer patients.

 For practical purposes, the trek is accessible.
 It doesn’t require climbing experience.
-People in decent physical shape, and a strong will, can do it.
-A trek to Everest Base Camp poses none of the dangers of climbing to the summit of Mt.
+People in decent physical shape, and with determination, can do it.
+A trek to Everest Base Camp poses none of the hazards of climbing to the summit of Mt.
 Everest.